 "This is like Jesus Christ himself coming to Sri Lanka!" marveled Ranjit Solis, 60, a retired engineer.
 He recalled that Pope Paul VI only spent two hours in Sri Lanka in 1970, while St. John Paul II spent a day in 1995.
 "The current pope is coming for three days!
 He serves the poor and is concerned about poor countries.
 It's a great thing."

-After resting up, Francis met with Sirisena privately at the presidential palace in the late afternoon and then rallied to greet dozens of saffron-robbed Buddhist monks and representatives of Sri Lanka's other main religions.
+Canceling the bishop meeting gave Francis more time to rest after the long airport ceremony and hot spin through town.
+He appeared refreshed when he met with Sirisena privately at the presidential palace in the late afternoon, dragged a bit at the interreligious meeting but then rallied to greet dozens of saffron-robbed Buddhist monks and other religious leaders.

 "What is needed now is healing and unity, not further division and conflict," Francis told the audience.
 "It is my hope that interreligious and ecumenical cooperation will demonstrate that men and women do not have to forsake their identity, whether ethnic or religious, in order to live in harmony with their brothers and sisters."

 Some 70 percent of Sri Lankans are Buddhist — most from the Sinhalese ethnic group.
 Another 13 percent are Hindu, most of them Tamil, and some 10 percent are Muslim.
 Catholics make up less than 7 percent of the island nation's 20 million people, but the church counts both Sinhalese and Tamils as members and sees itself as a strong source of national unity.

 When John Paul visited in 1995, Buddhist representatives boycotted his interfaith meeting to protest his views on the Buddhist concept of salvation.